gchq/stroom-docs/content/en/docs/reference-section/expressions/string.md

 > 'jbloggs'
 ```

 ## Decode

 The arguments are split into 3 parts

 1. The input value to test
 1. Pairs of regex matchers with their respective output value.
    Output values in the format '$n' can be used to return the appropriate capture group value from the regex
-1. A default result, if the input doesn't match any of the regexes
+1. A default result, if the input doesn't match any of the regexes.

 ```clike
 decode(input, test1, result1, test2, result2, ... testN, resultN, otherwise)